The Appalachian School of Rock: Fur Peace Ranch

 Over the years, the camp has grown from a passion project consisting of fans and friends of Jefferson Airplane to an inclusive musical community.
 Even in a year full of political divisiveness, Jorma and Vanessa agree that the commonality of those involved coming together with the same passion has risen above any other ideals that students may have had.
 For the founders of Fur Peace and for those who become involved, their organized chaotic jams are a vehicle for unification and expression.
 The language they speak does not focus on current events and politics.
 It focuses on music.

 “It’s about the music and it’s about what the music, especially the stuff from Jorma’s generation, does,” Vanessa says.
 “It was their opportunity.
-They come out of the 50’s and they were so oppressed as young people.
-They found a platform to speak and to yell and to shout and say ‘you’re not going to do this anymore’ and they protested against the war and free love and whatever else, at the time it was a disgusting drug culture.”
+They come out of the 50s and they were so oppressed as young people.
+They found a platform to speak and to yell and to shout and say ‘you’re not going to do this anymore’ and they protested against the war and for free love and whatever else, and what came out of it was a disgusting drug culture… There was a lot wrong with the 60s and there’s a lot wrong with every generation but what we’ve been able to create here is a community without prejudice.”

 Click on each of these photos for stories of students who have attended Fur Peace Ranch: